GustavoHenriqueMuller/auto-drawer/README.md

 # AutoDrawer
-A program made in Python that automatically draws an image using OpenCV and Pynput.
+A program made in Python 3.7 that automatically draws an image using OpenCV and Pynput.
+Made to work with Paint, but it can also work with other drawing tools.

 # How to use
 Open the program and paste in the URL of the image or select one from your computer.